techremedy/neoconomy/README.md

 * January 19 - A working aggregation of asset data in the NEO Smart Economy.
 Data will be limited and there will be bugs...and it won't be beautiful...but it will work.
 * January 25 - Functionality improvements and added data
 * January 30 - Style improvements
+* February 4 - GAS/NEO ratio over time
 * February 15 - Trending Data
 * March 1 - API v1 release